Playing to Win in Court in Connecticut

 The Law Office of Jerome Paun is ready to defend you against criminal charges and protect your rights.
 For a free initial consultation about your case, contact us in our Willimantic, Connecticut law office.

-Attorney Jerome Paun has more than 25 years of experience defending clients against criminal charges in Windham County, Connecticut.
+Attorney Jerome Paun has 35 years of experience defending clients against criminal charges in Windham County, Connecticut.
 We advise clients throughout the process not to speak to police without an attorney present or to the prosecutor, who wants to get a conviction.
 Anything you say can and will be used against you.
 Seasoned advocate Jerome Paun looks out for your best interests, and builds a strong defense.

 Contact Us for a Confidential Consultation